ThibaultLassiaz/CEOInspector/README.md

 The main purpose of this application is to provide the first and last names of company owners by providing the company name and zip code.

+The application comes with a simple twig frontend that allows you to upload files on a dropzone.
+Check file completion, download and delete files.

 We're using this [French government open API](https://api.gouv.fr/les-api/api-recherche-entreprises) to do it

 ## How to use